 Pros and Cons of Filing Taxes as a Corporation

-Although filing taxes as a corporation takes time, there are some tax advantages for this type of companies.
+Although filing taxes as a corporation takes time, there are some tax advantages for this type of company.

-Lowest corporate tax rate.
-As of 2018 corporations pay a fixed tax of 21 percent on all their profits.
+As of 2018, corporations pay a fixed tax of 21 percent on all their profits.
 This 21 percent is lower than the five main rates of individual income tax, ranging from 22 percent to 37 percent.

 The benefit of lower rates s compensated by the double taxation: when corporate profits are distributed to shareholders, they must pay their taxes based on their personal dividends.